phamxuanhung2004/MAS2-Introduction-to-Data-Sciene/README.md

 So, should we keep trusting the model?
 Even though the R square is not significant enough, I think the model that we create is still acceptable.

-Beside, when we using score funcition to evaluate the R square it give us **0.46** which is a better result.
+Beside, when we use score funcition to evaluate the R square, it gives us **0.46** which is a better result.

 ![](images/Score-result.png)